AdobeDocs/cc-everywhere/src/pages/guides/quick_actions/image/index.md

 * After a user uploads an image, a FileReader object is instantiated and converts the file to a base64 data type and saves it to the variable "imageUrl".
 * This `imageUrl` is passed as `inputParams.asset` when the `openQuickAction()` method is called.
-* The Image Crop QA Component is launched in an iframe, and the user can crop the uploaded image as they wish.
+* The image crop quick action component is launched in an iframe, and the user can crop the uploaded image as they wish.

 #### Step 1b: User clicks the "Image Crop" button, with no asset attached

-* The Image Crop QA component is launched in an iframe.
+* The image crop quick action component is launched in an iframe.
 The user will have to browse for an image asset to perform the image crop on.

-#### Step 2: Export Modified Asset
+#### Step 2: Export modified asset

 Finally, users can choose between 3 export options:

-* __Customize__: to continue designing in a CC Express editor component
+* __Customize__: to continue designing in a full editor component
 * __Download__: to save the asset
 * Custom button that targets host app